-Internal/Clinical: 30 Course Objectives: - This paper focuses on broad features of institutions and administrative structures in Ancient and Medieval India.
+Course Objectives: - This paper focuses on broad features of institutions and administrative structures in Ancient and Medieval India.
 Early Indian history with spiritual and civilization background is covered under it.
 This paper describes administrative ways of different empires.
-How punishments and how law and order was prevalent in different regime.
+How Islam rule originated in India and how it worked in different fields.
+The ways all rulers adopted for punishments and how law and order was prevalent in different regime.